maxims94/helius-post-alpenglow/README.md

 After a block has been distributed by Rotor, the nodes start to vote on it. **This voting process is governed by Alpenglow's novel voting protocol, Votor.**

 **The core idea behind Votor is to run two voting paths at the same time and let nodes pick the one that's faster for *them*.** This means: Every node always starts voting on both paths.
-To finalize a block, a node only needs to complete one voting path.
+But it only needs to complete one of these paths to finalize a block.
 As a result, it automatically picks the path that happened to be faster this time.
 This ensures a relatively low latency for all nodes, independent of their location.
 It also allows the system to flexibly adapt to changes in the network topology. **The overall effect is a dramatic decrease in average latency.**

 In Votor, nodes operate on two voting paths:
 * Path 1: If at least 80% of stake participates, the block is finalized after one round of voting